-What are the courses I need to take a Mississippi College?
+What courses do I need to take at Mississippi College?

 The program involves two years of work at Mississippi College (a minimum of 63 academic semester hours) and two years at the University Medical Center in Jackson.
 Upon successful completion of the total four years, a Bachelor of Science degree will be awarded from the University of Mississippi Medical Center.
 Admission to the Medical Center is competitive.

 The courses to be taken at Mississippi College are: